Pungyeon/docker-example/README.md

 ### Initialising our NPM project

-First we will initialise our nodejs project with npm init
+First we will initialise our nodejs project with npm init.
+So let's create a folder for our new project and go to that new directory and run:

 > npm init